shintakezou/miscellanea/README.md

 - [List and select eMule collection GUI](emulecollector/)
 - Collection of [GNU Smalltalk stuffs](gnusmalltalk/)
-- [Guitar MIDI](guitarmidi/): get an idea of your strumming chords and rythms (generate a MIDI file type 0 from a text)
+- [Guitar MIDI](guitarmidi/): get an idea of your strumming chords and rhythms (generate a MIDI file type 0 from a text)
 - Informations [about MIDI](midi/)